 Chamberlain Postdoctoral Fellowship in Experimental Particle Physics & Cosmology

-The 2023 Chamberlain Fellowship will be open for applications soon
+The 2024 Chamberlain Fellowship is now open for applications

 The fellowship provides recent (<2 years since degree) PhD graduates opportunities to work on the experimental research program of the Physics Division, including: high-energy collider physics; direct dark matter searches; cosmology using Type Ia Supernovae, baryon acoustic oscillations, and the cosmic microwave background; rare decay experiments; and neutrino physics.
 In all these areas the Physics Division follows a long tradition of advanced detector development as well as scientific data analysis and discovery.

 Since its inception, the Physics Division has awarded an average of 2-3 Chamberlain Fellowships per year.